medplum/medplum/packages/docs/docs/careplans/tasks/tasks.md

 Workflow is an essential part of healthcare, and healthcare operations requiring coordination of many manual steps physicians, patients, nurses, care coordinators, etc.

-While the majority of FHIR resources represent clinical data that is _operated on_, FHIR also defines a set of workflow resources that describe and track _work to be done._ This guide will discuss the usage of the [`Task`](/docs/api/fhir/resources/task) resource, which is the basic building block resource for tracking workflow progress.
+While the majority of FHIR resources represent clinical data that is _operated on_, FHIR also defines a set of workflow resources that describe and track _work to be done._ This guide will discuss the usage of the [`Task`](/docs/api/fhir/resources/task) resource, which is the basic building-block resource used to implement care plans and track workflow progress.

+For example, a [`Task`](/docs/api/fhir/resources/task) might represent the task of having a practitioner complete a [PHQ-9 questionnaire](https://www.apa.org/depression-guideline/patient-health-questionnaire.pdf) for a patient as part of their onboarding.

 A common application is for organizations to build **task queue systems** to route tasks to the correct practitioner based on specialty, level of credential, and availability.
 The [Medplum Task Demo](https://github.com/medplum/medplum-task-demo) application provides a minimalist task queue that demonstrates task search, assignment, and status.